tetsushiwahaha/autonomous_pp/README.md

     * matplotlib

 ## Files
-* pp.py -- a simulator
+* pp.py:a simulator
-* pptools.py -- misc. tools
+* pptools.py: misc. tools
-* in.json -- setup file.
+* in.json: setup file.
 A JSON format.

 ## To exec